-Yet you end up still pregnant and anxiously waiting for your little one to make his/her debut!
+Yet you end up still pregnant and anxiously waiting for Wildlife Removal Melbourne and your little one to make his/her debut!

 If you are wondering what to do when you’re past your due date, then here are some items to consider:

-Due date is calculated as 40weeks in the first day of your last period.
-However, this is just an estimate because the actual shipping date is dependent upon factors like the period of the menstrual cycle and the exact date of conception, which may vary from girl to woman.
-Hence, only about one in 25 (four percent) babies is born on their due date and approximately one in five babies have been born at 41 weeks or after?
+Due date is calculated as 40 weeks and the first day of your last period.
+However, this is just an estimate because the actual due date is dependent upon factors like the period of the menstrual cycle and the exact date of conception, which may vary from woman to woman.
+Hence, only about one in 25 (four percent) babies are born on their due date and approximately one in five babies have been born at 41 weeks or after.

-Although, it is likely to give birth to a wholesome baby even if you’re late night, your gynecologist will be monitoring you closely every couple of days.
+Although, it is likely to give birth to a healthy baby even if you’re past your due date, your gynecologist will be monitoring you closely every couple of days.
 Natasha, a 29 year old first time mother says, “In spite of having a normal pregnancy I needed to be induced during my 41st week when the level of amniotic fluid began dropping and it was no longer safe for my baby to remain inside”.
 Other variables like baby’s growth, fetal heartbeat, breathing and moves, will be checked as things can advance very fast at this phase.

-You will obtain a of lot advice on the best way best to speed up labour from well-meaning friends and loved ones.
-Sameera, who was two week overdue states, “I travelled for brisk walks.
+You will get a of lot advice on the best way to speed up labor from well-meaning friends and loved ones.
+Sameera, who was two weeks overdue states, “I went for brisk walks.
 I ate spicy food.
 I did everything”

 If you go searching for it, you will encounter advice such as exercise, dancing, having sex and even nipple stimulation!
 It is ideal to avoid old wives tales like these and seek advice from your doctor before attempting anything.